The 11 Best Road Bikes Under $5000 for Men & Women

 Road bikes for up to $5000 use 2X groupsets.
 The gear selection (mostly 2×11spd or 2×12spd) is wide enough for most terrains (it also depends on the cassette and chainring gear ratio).

-When riding a (road) bike with a 2X, avoid cross-chaining to improve efficiency and prevent damaging the components.
+When riding a (road) bike with a 2X, avoid cross-chaining to improve efficiency and prevent damage to the components.

 Which Groupset Manufacturer to Choose?